-This trip was all about the delayed Expo 2020, I visited during the second last week.
+This trip was all about the delayed Expo 2020 that moved into 2022, I visited during the second last week.
 I specifically wanted to stay in a Sofitel.
 The Sofitel’s in Palm and Jumeirah only had rooms above £800pn.
 I booked this in the Luxury Club Room with Club Millesime (Club Lounge) for just under £300pn for 3 nights.
 On the plus side the hotel has airport take-off views from the lounges at the top.
-As a side benefit I had a morning flight on return so handy to be near the airport too.

 Arrival & Check-In

 The evening before I got a surprise call from a lovely lady from the hotel Concierge enquiring about my expected arrival time and if I would like to have an airport pickup.
 When I informed her of my early morning arrival she was ever so eager to suggest I would be welcome to enjoy breakfast that day too as compliments.

 I planned to sleep on my Finnair flight in (I did not review that specific flight), so the additional breakfast appealed and I agreed to the pickup!

 After a less than 15 minutes drive from the airport, I was dropped off around 8.30am and asked to go straight up the to level 51 for my private Club Millesime check-in!

 As soon as the lift doors opened I was warmly greeted while they took care of all the formalities.